-Subsequent to the six month period ended June 30, 2013, The former president and CEO whose employment was terminated on March 1, 2013, commenced an action against the Company wherein he is seeking four years of severance pay in the amount of \$1,020,000.
-Management believes that this claim for 48 months of pay is highly inflated and is without merit as there is no basis for the alleged events on which this claim is based (see Subsequent Events note 22).
+During the period, the former president and CEO whose employment was terminated on March 1, 2013, commenced an action against the Company wherein he is seeking four years of severance pay in the amount of \$1,020,000.
+Management believes that this claim for 48 months of pay is highly inflated and is without merit as there is no basis for the alleged events on which this claim is based.